koukemo/ros-sharp/README.md

 ## Notes On This Fork ##

-This fork has some changes to allow a broader range of XML-Tags to be imported in the URDF files, like the Microsoft HoloLens.
+This fork has some changes to allow a broader range of XML-Tags to be imported in the URDF files.
+The original repository included classes called "Plugins" that were used whenever no matching class was found.
+This fork allows to define classNames that are mapped into instances of defined classes.
 Like the main ROS# branch, use 2019.x or later.

 #### Installation ###